WatIsDeze/ScMa/README.md

 Where did he go?
 Where am I?``

-For those of you who do want to read the Chapter 1 spoiler, I suggest you go to the dev_docs folder.
+For those of you who do want to read the Chapter 1 spoiler, I suggest you go to the dev_docs folder

-# Technology behind it:
-SchizoMania game, using [Tesseract](http://tesseract.gg) engine.

-Although it is using [Tesseract](http://tesseract.gg) as a base, it does not refrain from heavily modifying parts that need a change.

-# Helping out:
-In order to help us out, there is an irc channel on, irc.freenode.net #schizomania, and there is a [Discord](https://discord.gg/euwTtYx) server which we strongly advise you to join instead.

-# License:
-All our media falls under this license, unless it is still temporary art from [Tesseract](http://tesseract.gg). https://creativecommons.org/licenses/by-nc-nd/4.0/